Dacid99/Emailkasten/CONTRIBUTING.md

 ## Guidelines

-- Adapt to the code style of the repository.
-Its the standard [python style](https://peps.python.org/pep-0008/):
+- Adapt to the code style of the repository:
-  PascalCase for classes and snake_case for variables and functions.
+  PascalCase for classes and camelCase for variables and functions.
 Constants are capitalized.
+  Model fields are named in snake_case.

 - The variable names should be comprehensive and the code self-explanatory.
 Use comments only where required for structure, comprehension or warning.